jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 press `Ctrl-g` to get the current file's status

 ## Search Command
-In normal mode, press `/` to go into search mode.
+In normal mode, press `/` to go into search forward mode.
 Your cursor will jump to the minieditor and you will be able to type a string to search for and type ENTER.

 To search for the next occurence of the string, type `n`.

 To search backwarads for the previous occurence of the string, type `N`.

 To turn off the color highlight, press `:noh`

+In normal mode, press `?` to enter search backwards mode.
+In backwards mode, `n` advances up the page, and `N` advances down the page - the opposite of '/' search mode.